rwqfsfasxc100/Derelict-Delights/README.md

+I am currently away ; please use [this link](https://forms.gle/vUoarawnYjy3hXJi9) to report bugs.
+Feature requests may still use the issues tab

+~ Hev

 # Derelict-Delights
 Fulfil your derelict-hunting dream with this mod.
 All remaining 13 ship types and variants not usually found in the rings can now be found from both miners and in derelict form.